open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

 ### Workflow
 Below is an example of `ClusterManagementAddOn`, `ManagedClusterAddOn` and `ManifestWork`:

-Kustomize could be used to produce the resource with a SHA based suffix. //TODO kustomize examples
+Kustomize could be used to produce the resource with a SHA based suffix.

 The addon is upgrading from spec hash xxx to spec hash yyy, and the canary has passed the upgrade.